Alfred0622/HypR/README.md

 }
 ```

-The `att_score`, `ctc_score`, and `lm_score` in HypR are calculated by summing the log-probability score of every token in the hypothesis with the natural logarithm base.
+Following the default settings of ESPNet toolkit, the `att_score`, `ctc_score`, and `lm_score` in HypR are calculated by summing the log-probability score of every token in the hypothesis with the natural logarithm base.
 The final score is calculated using the following formula:
 $`\text{score} = [(1 - \lambda_{CTC}) \times \text{att\_score} + \lambda_{CTC}\times\text{ctc\_score}] + \lambda_{LM} \times \text{lm\_score}`$

 The values of $\lambda_{CTC}$ and $\lambda_{LM}$ for each dataset are listed below: